Running hvisor on QEMU

 make all ARCH=arm64 LOG=LOG_WARN KDIR=~/linux

-Please make sure that the Root Linux image in Hvisor is compiled from the Linux source code directory specified in the compilation options of hvisor-tool.
+Please make sure that the Root Linux image in Hvisor is compiled from the Linux source directory specified in the options when compiling hvisor-tool.

-After compilation, copy driver/hvisor.ko and tools/hvisor to the directory where zone1 linux starts in the image/virtdisk/rootfs1.ext4 root file system (for example, /same_path/); then put the kernel image of zone1 (if it is the same Linux as zone0, just copy a copy of image/aarch64/kernel/Image) and the device tree (image/aarch64/linux2.dtb) in the same directory (/same_path/), and rename them to Image and linux2.dtb.
+After compilation, copy driver/hvisor.ko, tools/hvisor to the directory where zone1 linux starts in the image/virtdisk/rootfs1.ext4 root file system (for example, /same_path/); then put the kernel image of zone1 (if it is the same Linux as zone0, just copy a copy of image/aarch64/kernel/Image), and the device tree (image/aarch64/linux2.dtb) in the same directory (/same_path/), and rename them to Image and linux2.dtb.

 Then you need to create a root file system for Zone1 linux.
-You can copy a copy of image/aarch64/virtdisk/rootfs1.ext4, or repeat step 4 (preferably reduce the image size), and rename it to rootfs2.etx4.
-Then put rootfs2.ext4 in the same directory (/same_path/) as rootfs1.ext4.
+You can copy a copy of rootfs1.ext4 in image/aarch64/virtdisk, or repeat step 4 (preferably reduce the image size), and rename it to rootfs2.etx4.
+Then put rootfs2.ext4 in the same directory as rootfs1.ext4 (/same_path/).

 If the capacity of rootfs1.ext4 is not enough, you can refer to img expansion to expand rootfs1.ext4.

-For detailed steps on starting zone1-linux, refer to the README of hvisor-tool and the startup example
+For detailed steps to start zone1-linux, refer to the README of hvisor-tool and the startup example